 As I walk through the woods, I spot one–not a spring wildflower, grizzly bear or ruby-crowned kinglet, but an antler.
 I feel like I won the lottery and in a way I have–nature’s lottery of being in the right place at the right time.

-With the number of elk, moose, white-tailed deer, mule deer and occasional caribou living here, one would think we would be tripping over antlers left and right.
+With the number of elk, moose, white-tailed deer, and mule deer living here, one would think we would be tripping over shed antlers left and right.
 In addition, the skeletons of winter-kill, old age or a predator’s meal are far and few between.

 Antlers are a valuable source of calcium, phosphorus, mineral salts and even protein.
 Imagine how much nutrition a mouse obtains from a 45 pound moose antler.

-Once shed, antlers provide valuable nutrition for mice, squirrels, porcupines and even coyotes, wolves and bears.
+Once shed, antlers provide valuable nutrition for mice, squirrels, chipmunks, porcupines and even coyotes, wolves and bears.

 With that many animals ready to gnaw on antlers, finding one without chew marks is quite a feat.
 Depending on where the antler was shed, a several-year-old antler may only have a few chew marks, be reduced to the main beam or be completely consumed.